 Single Rate Tariff Costs

 Here is an example of what Victorian households can expect to pay if they have a single rate tariff.
 These are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
-These costs are based on a typical three-person household on the Citipower network in Melbourne, but prices may vary depending on your circumstances.
+These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
-Please use our comparison tool above for a specific comparison in your area.
-Our database may not cover all deals available in your area.
+Please use our comparison tool for a specific comparison in your area.
+Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.